98 percent of lamp’s energy goes to lighting the street instead of the night sky.

-In a new study, a team of researchers report the development of a new street lighting design that harnesses high-efficiency LEDs and ensures they shine only where they’re needed, cutting light pollution and glare and saving energy.
+In a new study, a team of researchers reports the development of a new street lighting design that harnesses high-efficiency LEDs and ensures they shine only where they’re needed, cutting light pollution and glare and saving energy.

 A unique feature of the new LED system is its adaptability to different street lamp layouts, “to all kinds of streets and roads, providing a uniform illumination with high energy efficiency,” says co-author Ching-Cherng Sun of National Central University in Taiwan.
 For example, some modern lamps that line a thoroughfare or suburban sidewalk lean into the middle of the road, lighting the street from above.
 But more often, lamps are posted to one side of a street, or alternating in a “zig-zag” pattern from one side to the other – a layout that may be more efficient for roads with high traffic flow.
 The new design provides flexibility to be used for different illumination requests while maintaining a high efficiency, Sun says.